GambleAware

 • Uses outcomes-focused systematic commissioning process

-• Email info@gambleaware.org to join procurement mailing list for future notifications
+• Email info@gambleaware.org to join procurement mailing list for notifications of new opportunities

 Decision Timeline

-Variable by program - specific timelines announced with each funding opportunity
+Variable by programme - specific timelines announced with each funding opportunity

 Success Rates